Lilyjjo/tldr-research/README.md

 1. Show that smart contract applications are able to sequence themselves for their own benefit.
 2. Provide proof-of-concept TEE based auction code that is reusable.
-3. Start the conversation on why block builders shouldn't exist and why decentralized applications should be able to control their own sequencing.
+3. Start the conversation on why decentralized applications should be able to control their own sequencing.
 If you find this interesting and want to chat, DM me on [twitter](https://twitter.com/lobstermindset) :).

 ## System Components